Looking to collect donations from your Facebook supporters? ActionSprout offers two different opinions to go about that.

 You can either create an action focused specifically on donating (we call that an "upfront" donation action) or you can offer a donation ask as a follow up to another action (known as an "upsell" or "post-action ask").

-One is a more direct approach, while the capitalizes on the momentum of other types of support and engagement.
+One is a more direct approach, while the other capitalizes on the momentum of supporters already engaging with different social actions.

 Let's take a look at a specific example and discuss the pros and cons of each.